Frequently Asked Questions:

 The examination consists of at least two parts:

-Examination (CBE) with multiple choice questions that takes place over two (2) days and
+a) a Computer-Based Examination (CBE) with multiple choice questions that takes place over two (2) days; and

 b) a Practical Examination consisting of different examination panels.

-In addition, the opportunity to perform an ovariohysterectomy will be required from veterinarians two weeks after successful completion of the initial Practical Examination.
+In addition, the requirement to perform an ovariohysterectomy will be required from veterinarians after successful completion of the Practical Examination.

-Q17: Will the results of the computer based examination (CBE) be made available after the completion of the Computer-Based Examination?
+Q16: Will the results of the CBE be made available after the completion of the CBE?

-Yes, candidates will be informed in writing after the Computer-Based Examination as only candidates who passed the Computer-Based Examination with the required mark will be allowed entry into the Practical Examination.
-Final results will, however, only be made available, in writing, after Council has ratified all the examination results.
+Successful candidates will be informed after completion of the CBE that they will be allowed entry into the Practical Examination.
+Final detailed results will, however, only be made available, in writing, after Council has ratified all the examination results.

 The schedule for the Practical Examination will only be supplied by the SAVC Administration in the week following the completion of the CBE.

 Q18: Will protective gear for the Practical Examination be supplied?